fairecasoimeme/LiXee-Box/README.md

 # LiXee-Box
 Little Universal Smarthome Box with ESP32S3 MCU and ZiGate (Zigbee Radio MCU)

+⚠️ **WARNING : The actual version is in testing mode and not a release yet.**

 ## Compatibility
 This application can be used with :